 Do gel manicures damage your nails?
 At Bella Reina, we’ve always been into natural nails.
 A natural spa manicure cleans up the nails, cuticles and keeps them healthy.
-But Let’s look at the some of the facts about the hybrid polish that appeared on the scene in 2009.
+But Let’s look at some of the facts about the hybrid polish that appeared on the scene in 2009.
 Can it be healthy?

 The Real Scoop on Gel Manicures

 Gel polish is a hybrid mix of traditional nail polish and traditional gel.
 The traditional gel is what is used for nail extensions.
 Traditional gel by itself is harmful to the nails because it completely blocks the transfer of oxygen to the nail.

 There are many different brands of gel polish used a gel manicure.
 Some take more effort to get off.
 The difference in the products is the blend ratio of nail polish to gel.
 When the gel ratio is higher, the product is harder to remove.